-SITE: PHASE OF WORK AND % OF COMPLETION: ENVIRONMENTAL ASPECT YES/ NO (✓ or X) COMMENTS How many workers are on site All new personnel on site are aware of the contents of the EMP and have been through the environmental awareness course.
+SITE: SITE: PHASE OF WORK AND % OF COMPLETION: PHASE OF WORK AND % OF COMPLETION: ENVIRONMENTAL ASPECT YES/ NO (✓ or X) COMMENTS How many workers are on site All new personnel on site are aware of the contents of the EMP and have been through the environmental awareness course.
 Contractor's camp is neat and tidy and the labourers' facilities are of an acceptable standard.
 Sufficient and appropriate firefighting equipment is visible and readily available.
 Waste control and removal system is being maintained.
 Refuse bins in place and maintained Toilets are in place and clean Demarcation and other fences are being maintained.
 What machinery are on site Drip trays are being utilised where there is a risk of incidental spillage Bunds/ drip trays are being emptied on a regular basis (especially after rain).
 No leakages (oil & fuel) are visible from construction vehicles No go areas, remaining natural features and trees have not been damaged.
 Dust control measures (if necessary) are in place and are effectively controlling dust.
 Noise Control measures (if necessary) is in place and is working effectively.
 Erosion control measures (if necessary) are in place and are effective in controlling erosion.
 (Access road, site areas etc.) Stockpiles are located within the boundary of the site, do not exceed 2 m in height and are protected from erosion.
-Completed by: Sign: Date: To be submitted at the end of each week to the Environmental Site Officer (ESO) Received by: Environmental Site Officer: : Sign: Date:
+Completed by: Sign: Date: Received by: Environmental Site Officer: : Sign: 1 Date:

-APPENDIX 9 9: ECO/ESO REPORT/ CHECKLI ST
+APPENDIX 9: ECO/ESO REPORT CHECKLI ST